birajstha/bids_qc/README.md

 ## Features

 - Generate bulk or subject specific plots
-- Outputs PDF and/or HTML report
+- Outputs PDF (default) and HTML report (with -html flag)

 ## Requirements

-- A html viewing tool or extension
 - BIDS dir with `.nii.gz` images in it.
+- (Optional) A html viewing tool or extension

 ## Installation